zyvy/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

 ```
 Here we’re selecting all columns from the “accounts” table where the “website” column is like the word “google,” but preceded by 0 or more characters of any type and/or followed by 0 or more characters of any type.
 Not that LIKE is always used in the WHERE clause.

+The LIKE operator is frequently used with %.
+The % tells us that we might want any number of characters leading up to a particular set of characters or following a certain set of characters, as we saw with the google syntax above.
+Remember you will need to use single quotes for the text you pass to the LIKE operator because these lower and uppercase letters are not the same within the string.
+Searching for 'T' is not the same as searching for 't'.
+In other SQL environments (outside the classroom), you can use either single or double-quotes.

 ### IN Example
  The IN operator is useful for working with both numeric and text columns.
 This operator allows you to use an =, but for more than one item of that particular column.
 We can check one, two, or many column values for which we want to pull data, but all within the same query.
 ```sql